veerendra2/assets/README.md

 # Assets

-🎨 A curated collection of 🖼️ background wallpapers and 🌟 icons
+🎨 A curated collection of 🖼️ background wallpapers, 🌟 icons and 🔲 grafana dashboards.

-✨ Tailored for my [Homepage](https://github.com/gethomepage/homepage) and [Homer](https://github.com/bastienwirtz/homer) Dashboards.

 ## Example